fenago/apache-solr/lab_guides/Lab_4.md

 We can also do preprocessing on a character stream before tokenization;
-we can do this with the help of `CharFilters` (we will see this later in the chapter).
+we can do this with the help of `CharFilters` (we will see this later in the lab).
 An analyzer knows its configured field, but a tokenizer doesn\'t have any idea about the field.
 The job of the tokenizer is only to read from a character stream, apply a tokenization mechanism based on its behavior, and produce a new sequence of a token